jupyter-book/jupyter-book/docs/content/myst.md

    has a list of directives in the Python "docutils" module.
 3. This documentation has several additional directives that are specific to Jupyter Book.

+:::{admonition} What if it exists in rST but not MyST?
+:class: tip
-In some unusual cases, MyST-Parser may be incompatible with a certain role or directive.
+In some unusual cases, MyST may be incompatible with a certain role or directive.
 In this case, you can use the special `eval-rst` directive, to directly parse reStructuredText:

 ````md